 Features of the web application

-A full summary of this application’s features and associated tutorials are available online.11 Briefly, users can select NHANES cycles from 1999-2000 to 2017-2020 to be analyzed.
-Estimates are weighted to represent the non-institutionalized US population and users may incorporate age-adjustment through direct standardization.
+A full summary of the application’s features and associated tutorials are available online.11 Briefly, users can select NHANES cycles from 1999-2000 to 2017-2020 to be analyzed.
+Estimates are weighted to represent the non-institutionalized US population and users can incorporate age-adjustment through direct standardization.
 Users can restrict analyses to subsets of participants (e.g., participants who self-reported taking antihypertensive medication).
 When population count estimates are requested, survey weights are calibrated within race, sex, and age groups to account for missing information on SBP, DBP or self-reported antihypertensive medication use.
 The results can be presented in tables or figures and for the overall population or in subgroups.
 All tables and figures created with the web application can be downloaded and saved in standard formats.
 Following CDC recommendations, unreliable statistical estimates are automatically suppressed.10 To increase precision and reliability of estimates, contiguous NHANES cycles can be combined.18

 Development and validation of the web application